fyodorio/unit-testing-styleguide/README.md

-# Jasmine TypeScript Style Guide
+# Front End Unit Testing Style Guide
+### BDD with Jasmine/Jest For TypeScript (Angular)

 ## Purpose

-The purpose of this style guide is to offer suggested best practices when writing Jasmine unit tests.
+The purpose of this style guide is to offer suggested best practices when writing Front End unit tests using Jasmine and Jest.

 ## Contributing